 When it comes to luggage, manufacturers love to toss around the term "lightweight."
-Practically every bag now has that as part of either its name or its product description.
-And there's good reason for that: most bags really are quite light these days.
+Practically every bag now has that word as part of either its name or its product description.
+There's a good reason for that: most bags really are quite light these days.

 There are a lot of factors that go into a bag's weight, with construction being the key.
 Manufacturers are always trying new materials to create bags that hold up to the rigors of travel without contributing to the overall weight.
 Adding wheels and a handle to a bag makes it extremely convenient to use, but they also add to the size and weight of the bag.
 However, manufacturers are working to reinvent the wheel, as it were, so those two features are sturdier without making the bag either heavier or longer.

-Most other manufacturers have recently added "super" or "ultra" lightweight lines as well, but that's a term that's tossed around fairly loosely.
+The other issue with the words "super" or "ultra" lightweight as a description in of luggage is that those are terms that are tossed around fairly loosely.
 We saw plenty of bags that billed themselves as super- or ultra-lightweight, but weighed the same as bags of the same size that don't use those qualifiers, or that just use the term lightweight -- there is no standard for what is light, super light or ultra-light.
 A manufacture can call it whatever they want, and they will.
 Also, be aware, some manufacturers list their bags weights and measures, but in the fine print note that it's "without wheels" and may not include handles either -- two features that can add a pound or more and an inch or more.

 The main factor in the weight of any bag is what you put into it.
 Buying, say, a 22-inch bag that weighs 8 pounds versus 6 pounds won't make much difference once you pack it full.
 Then, the wheels of that bag still have to be sturdy enough to support the weight of what it is carrying.
 The case needs to be able to handle the load without putting undue strain on your shoulders or arms; or dragging, buckling, rocking or tipping.
 It also needs to be sturdy enough to protect your belongings and help them at least dry-ish in bad weather.
 In the great scheme of things, a pound or two isn't going to make much difference, you're better off with a sturdy, well-built suitcase.
 Also, if you have to lift it, helper handles on the sides, top and bottom can help immensely in helping to balance the suitcase as you stow it.